OctopusDeploy/docs/docs/deployment-examples/azure-deployments/deploying-to-service-fabric/connecting-securely-with-client-certificates/index.md

 You do not need to override these variables by default.
 However, they _are_ available if you require more flexibility over the default client certificate connection parameters.

-## Step 3: Install the client certificate
+## Step 3: Install the Client Certificate

 Now that you have a client certificate and thumbprint, the following steps can be completed: